-- Transmission of sensor data from an onboard smartphone to a ground-based smartphone groundstation via cellular network: so your control and telemetry range is virtually unlimited! - The source of flight sensor data preferably is the flight controller (connected via MAVLink): Get the highest available accuracy! - The phone offers an additional motion sensor set which can be used (though by far not as accurate): Get a fully redundant second sensor stack! - Provide a display to the pilot showing the position of the aircraft on a moving map: so you can navigate, guide, track and even locate lost copters! - Display speed, altitude and attitude to the pilot: so you get the information like in a real cockpit! - Allows the pilot to navigate the aircraft based on self-created flightplans: prepare, plan and execute routes like real pilots do (according to instrument flight rules)! - Even scale RC aircraft just look visually like their originals but are flown with control systems that bare no similarity with their real world counterparts: operate your RC aircraft using an avionics suite user interface (UI) that reproduces the cockpit of the Boeing 787 Dreamliner! - Synthetic voice to guide the pilot along the flightplan: experience guidance from a simulated copilot! - Enables navigation based on a simulation of standard radio navigation aids: create your own airspace with airports and NAVAIDS!
+- Transmission of sensor data from an onboard smartphone to a ground-based smartphone groundstation via cellular network: so your range is virtually unlimited! - The source of sensor data preferably is the flight controller (connected via MAVLink): Get the highest available accuracy! - The phone offers an additional sensor set which can be used (though by far not as accurate): Get a fully redundant second sensor stack! - Provide a display to the pilot showing the position of the aircraft on a moving map: so you can navigate, guide or even track lost copters! - Display speed, altitude and attitude to the pilot: so you get the information like in a real cockpit! - Allowing the pilot to navigate the aircraft based on self-created flightplans: prepare, plan and execute routes like real pilots do (according to instrument flight rules)! - Even scale RC aircraft usually just remind visually on their originals but are flown with systems that bare no similarity with their real world counterparts: operate your RC aircraft using an avionics suite that reproduces the cockpit of a real Boeing 787 Dreamliner! - Synthetic voice to guide the pilot along the flightplan: experience guidance from a simulated copilot! - Allowing to navigate based on a radio navigation aid simulation: create your own airspace with airports and navigation aids! - Instrument Landing System (ILS) offering the full set of real world instruments including the beeping at the outer, middle and inner markers: capture and follow the glideslope performing precision approaches with your RC aircraft! - Let the camera of the onboard device record images or videos of the flight: make use of the stuff a smartphone brings with it!

-- Instrument Landing System (ILS) offering the full set of real world instruments including the beeping at the outer, middle and inner markers: capture and follow the glideslope performing precision approaches with your RC aircraft! - Let the camera of the onboard device record images or videos of the flight: put that smartphone camera to work! - Provide extensive flight telemetry/logging capabilities: dig into structured data for post flight analysis and email to your instructor/mentor...or make available to a governing agency - Flight replay feature: show your friends at any time, how your cockpit looked during a flight! - Flight simulation feature: induce simulated flight movements (altitude, course, speed and vertical speed) to explore the capabilities of the groundstation in your living room! - Testpilot feature: let the system automatically measure some of the required flight performance parameters!
+- Provide extensive flight telemetry/logging capabilities: dig into masses of data for post flight analysis! - Flight replay feature: show your friends at any time, how your cockpit looked during a flight! - Flight simulation feature: induce simulated flight movements (altitude, course, speed and vertical speed) to explore the capabilities of the groundstation in your living room! - Testpilot feature: let the system automatically measure some of the required flight performance parameters!